Expensent

 Get the clients onto your QBOA login.
 Use RBAC to assign team access correctly per client — junior bookkeepers get transactions and bank feeds, firm lead keeps full admin.
 Year-end-only clients go on QuickBooks Ledger at $10/month instead of a full QBO subscription, and flow straight into Prep for Taxes.

-For each recurring invoice — Stripe, AWS, SaaS renewals, office rent, recurring suppliers — create a one-click auto-forwarding rule from the email itself inside Expensent.
-Next time that matching invoice arrives, it is forwarded to QBO when the rule fires.
-Everything else lands in the Action Center for you to review.
+For each recurring invoice — Stripe, AWS, SaaS renewals, office rent, recurring suppliers — the client can create a one-click rule from the email itself inside Expensent.
+Rules are based on sender and subject patterns, so the workflow can route future recurring invoices while keeping exceptions visible for review.

 4. QBO bank feeds + receipt matching

 Let QuickBooks' native Receipts tab match the forwarded source documents to bank feed transactions.
-This is what QBO is genuinely good at — given the receipt is there, it will surface the match in “For Review” and you approve with one click.
-The whole point of getting the receipts in at the top of the funnel is to make this step trivial.
+This is what QBO is genuinely good at — given the receipt is there, it will surface the match in “For Review” for the bookkeeper to evaluate.
+The whole point of getting the receipts in at the top of the funnel is to turn the month-end search into accounting review.

 5. Month-end close inside Prep for Taxes